 Reality #3: The system is complex.

-At the risk of oversimplifying a very complex system, usually when children are first removed from their parents they come into the foster care program.
-Their parents are given a compliance plan “to get their act” together.
-(Go to rehab, attend 12-Step meetings, find a place to live, take parenting classes, show up at regularly scheduled visitations with the child, etc.) The child will live with extended family or foster parents or while social workers work with the parents.
+At the risk of oversimplifying a very complex system, usually, when children are first removed from their parents they come into the foster care program.
+Their parents are given a compliance plan “to get their act together.”
+(Go to rehab, attend 12-Step meetings, find a place to live, take parenting classes, show up at regularly scheduled visitations with the child, etc.) The child will live with extended family or foster parents while social workers work with the parents.

-There is supposed to be a set period of time for parents to comply with the plan.
+In theory, there is a set period of time for parents to comply with the plan.
 Again, different states have different attitudes about leniency, but if the parents are not able or willing to comply with the plan within that period of time, the state will seek to terminate parental rights.
 A sad fact is that it is not unusual for children to go back to their family or extended family only to be removed again in the future when their parents relapse.
 Depending on the social worker and the state, the time period for terminating parental rights may begin again.